mpusz/wg21-papers/src/3045R7_quantities_and_units_library.md

 ## User-defined representation types

-The library of physical quantities and units library should work with any custom representation type.
+The library should work with any representation type for:
-Those can be used to:

-- improve safety (e.g., prevent overflows, restrict the range of accepted values, etc.),
+- Improved safety (overflow prevention, range restrictions).
-- provide additional information (e.g., not only a quantity value but also the uncertainty of the measurement), and
+- Additional information (measurement uncertainty).
-- enable linear algebra usage.
+- Linear algebra support.

-As of right now, we have two other concurrent proposals to SG6 in this subject on the fly ([@P2993R0] and [@P3003R0]), so we do not provide any concrete requirements or recommendations here so far.

-Based on the results of discussions on the mentioned proposals, we will provide correct guidelines in the next revisions of this paper.

-By default all floating-point and integral (besides `bool`) types are treated as scalars.
+By default, floating-point and integral types (except `bool`) are treated as real scalars.

+## Complex quantities and units

+TBD

 ## Vector and tensor quantities